-Your allies can be friends, neighbours, colleagues, but also people you don't
+Your allies can be friends, neighbours, colleagues, but also people you don't know at all.

 The first time you and your allies meet can be at home in your living room, in a room at work or in a room at the local sports association or community centre.